 "I was starting so I came to the field later.
 I show up and he's in the locker room.
 It was pretty cool to see him and now to play with another Pittsfield guy, it doesn't happen too often."

 It also doesn't happen too often where one Pittsfield guy gets to pitch when another started.
 That's what happened Wednesday night against the Red Wings.

-It was Torra's third start for the Bulls and by all statistical measurements, his
+It was Torra's third start for the Bulls and by all statistical measurements, his best.